OSGeo/PROJ/CONTRIBUTING.md

 See [Code Contributions](http://proj4.org/development/for_proj_contributors.html)

 #### Legalese
-Commiters are the front line gatekeepers to keep the code base clear of improperly contributed code.
+Committers are the front line gatekeepers to keep the code base clear of improperly contributed code.
 It is important to the PROJ.4 users, developers and the OSGeo foundation to avoid contributing any code to the project without it being clearly licensed under the project license.

 Generally speaking the key issues are that those providing code to be included in the repository understand that the code will be released under the MIT/X license, and that the person providing the code has the right to contribute the code.
-For the commiter themselves understanding about the license is hopefully clear.
-For other contributors, the commiter should verify the understanding unless the commiter is very comfortable that the contributor understands the license (for instance frequent contributors).
+For the committer themselves understanding about the license is hopefully clear.
+For other contributors, the committer should verify the understanding unless the committer is very comfortable that the contributor understands the license (for instance frequent contributors).

 If the contribution was developed on behalf of an employer (on work time, as part of a work project,